 Easy tips for on-page SEO

-Do you want to be found in search results for the essential services or offerings you provide (and you know you do)?
+Do you want to be found in search results for the essential services or offerings you provide?

-If so, here are a few tips to help you optimize your web pages, called On-Page SEO or On-Site SEO.
+If your answer is “Absolutely!”, then here are a few tips to help you optimize your web pages, called On-Page SEO or On-Site SEO.
 Keep in mind that robust SEO practices are important for your Content Marketing efforts as well.

 I’ve categorized these tips into 2 sections: